 Drawing on this strategy’s priorities, and complementing statutory regional plans, these plans are being developed in consultation with regional stakeholders (industry, peak bodies and government) through a place-based approach to help prioritise regionally significant infrastructure needs.

-Queensland Government Infrastructure Pipeline
+Queensland Government Infrastructure Pipeline (QGIP)